-4.2.1 A- Winding House (NGR SN98380750)
+A - Winding House (NGR SN49840750)

-A possible winding house was noted to the south of the access road to the former Pentremawr Colliery site.
-The structure is of brick construction, survives to full height and retains its roof.
-There are two rectangular windows in the north wall, each with concrete lintels.
-The east and west walls having the same arrangement with opposing doors.
-Internally the structure has been the subject of vandalism but it was possible to identify brick lined pits in the floor, which may once formed the base for the winding gear.
-A single low opening is present in the south wall.
+A possible winding house was noted to the south of the access road to the Pentremawr Colliery site.
+The structure, built of red engineering brick, survives to full height and retains its roof.
+Two rectangular window openings with concrete lintels were noted in the north gable wall, along with further openings in both east and west side walls.
+The building was accessed by opposing doorways in the east and west walls.
+Internally the structure has suffered from vandalism although it was possible to identify brick lined pits in the floor that may have formed the base of the winding gear.
+A single low opening was noted in the south wall its function was not clear.

-4.2.2 B- Blocked slant (NGR SN98420740)
+B - Blocked Slant (NGR SN49840734)

-A blocked off slant probably associated with the winding house.
-The slant is arched and constructed of brick.
-The jagged nature of the brickwork at the mouth suggests it may have once have extended further towards the possible winding house.
-The mouth has been sealed off with a concrete block wall to prevent access.
-A local resident who used to go into the slant prior to it being sealed off reports that it extends for well over two hundred metres (pers comm.).
+A blocked slant probably associated with the adjacent possible winding house.
+The slant was arched and constructed of red engineering brick.
+The jagged nature of the brickwork at the entrance suggested that it once extended further towards the possible winding house.
+The entrance to the slant had been sealed with a concrete block wall to prevent access.
+However, a conversation with a local resident during the course of the site visit revealed that the slant extends for over two hundred metres (pers. com).